- For some users, the Windows Hello feature suddenly stopped working.

 - Press the Win + X keys and choose Device Manager.

-- Now right-click on Windows Hello face software and click on Uninstall device.
+- Now right-click on the biometric device, and then select Uninstall device.

 3. Uninstall/reinstall the Windows Hello feature

-- Press the Win + X keys, and choose Settings.
+- Press the Win + X keys, and then choose Settings.